jma1999/ARCH-8833-Sp25-LLM2IFC/README.md

 - [ ] Auto-detect extrusions for parametric solids (`IfcExtrudedAreaSolid`).
 - [ ] Config file to swap in local Hugging Face chat models (`llama.cpp`, etc.).
 - [ ] Add IFC metadata (owner history, units, placement, GUID).
+- [ ] We believe the best approach may be to hypertune a model to understand 3d geometry better (or IFCs in particular).

 ---